 You'll get direct access to some of the best startup mentors around.
 These include entrepreneurs who have built multimillion dollar businesses as well as startup growth experts, venture capitalists, and accountants and lawyers specializing in serving early stage startups.
 These mentors give personalized advice through weekly office hours.
-Check out our full list of mentors here.

 You'll be surrounded by a great community.
 Gaining initial traction is often one of the most challenging roadblocks for startups.
 We offer an environment of supportive founders working on their own early-stage startups and weekly meetings to address potential challenges many early-stage startups face.

 You'll get help with market validation.
 Almaworks caters to startups that count college students as their primary audience and has organized an enthusiastic pool of college students to try out products and give feedback to startups in the program.
 Almaworks is also directly plugged into the Columbia University college community through its parent organization CORE, the largest student-run organization on campus.
 We'll work with you to connect to the Columbia community through CORE's media outlets.

 You don't have to tolerate cardboard pizza.
 We offer non-pizza food at every meeting.
 Yeah, we know.
 It's pretty revolutionary.

 The program is free.
 We do not take any equity in your startup and you have full ownership of your startup IP.
-As of now we also do not provide funding, but we help jumpstart you for the $250,000 Columbia Venture Competition, which will occur in Spring 2017.
+As of now we also do not provide funding, but we help jumpstart you for the $250,000 Columbia Venture Competition, which will occur in Spring 2018.